kimberleehowley/custom-video-chat/README.md

 ### Connect to Daily.co and create a room
 - Add line to head
+- Initialize two variables: boolean to track unique handState, object to collect them all as we go
-- Create the startCall function. -- purposes of getting up quickly, I just wired url
+- Create the startCall function. -- purposes of getting up quickly, I just wired url.
+Be more secure than I am.
 - Wire StartCall to body
 - Should see style-less
 - I added custom styles using Daily.co's demo to get this up and running quickly
-- Initialized an empty object.
-We'll come back to that later.

 ### Create your event listeners for when a user joins a call
 - Daily.co provides a few events that we can listen for